weblab-workshops/todo-react/README.md

 <br/>

 #### Hint
 To be able to delete, we need to be able to identify which to-do item the user clicked on.
-We store every to-do in an array, and every element of an array has an index, so maybe we can use that?
+Consider changing your `submitTodo` function first.
+When submitting a to-do, instead of just storing the text, it might be helpful to store a JavaScript object that contains the text and a unique ID number.
+You can choose how to generate that ID number.

 <br/>
 <br/>